 Your time is the same way.
-And you have to think hard about how you are going to invest your limited time.
-And like we expressed in the first section, less is more.
+And you have to think hard about how you will invest your limited time.
+As we expressed in the first section, less is more.

-This is by far the most difficult part of the process.
-It’s easy to pick out the parts of our life that are obviously not contributing to a positive outcome.
+This is by far the most challenging part of the process.
+It’s easy to pick out the parts of our life that do not contribute to a positive outcome.
 These are things like staying out late drinking, hanging out with friends who aren’t doing anything positive for our lives, smoking a ton of weed in the evening, spending too much time with our dominatrix, etc…..

 The hard part is getting rid of those things.
-Our conscious mind wants one thing, and the animal inside us making most of the decisions wants another.
-We have to learn how to slowly loosen the grip of the part of us that prefers the devil we know over the devil we don’t.
+Our conscious mind wants one thing, and the animal inside us making most decisions wants another.
+We must learn how to slowly loosen the grip of the part of us that prefers the devil we know over the one we don’t.

-Our addiction to the schedule and habits we are already comfortable with is for good reason.
+Our addiction to the schedule and habits we are already comfortable with is for a good reason.
 We need consistency in our life.
-We need to be in a place where we feel we can expect tomorrow to be like today.
+We need to be where we expect tomorrow to be like today.
 Otherwise, the chaos consumes us, and we will resort to panic and worry.

 But there is something even more difficult.
-Getting rid of the things that are actually good for us, in pursuit of something we find more meaningful.
+Getting rid of the things that are actually good for us in pursuing something we find more meaningful.

 You may really want that financial freedom.
 But are you willing to sacrifice your workout schedule for it?
-Are you willing to let your social life deteriorate in pursuit of your project?
+Are you willing to let your social life deteriorate while pursuing your project?

 These are tough questions you will have to ask yourself.
-We are told that balance is the answer and we can fit in a little bit of everything.
+We are told that balance is the answer, and we can fit in some of everything.
 But a little bit of momentum doesn’t finish a novel or build a book of clients.
 For those kinds of results, a lot of momentum is required.

-The solution here is to take note of how you are spending your time.
-Data collection is the important first step and the easy part.
+The solution here is to note how you spend your time.
+Data collection is the crucial first step and the easy part.

-Once you have a list of how your time is being spent, the next question is what are you going to get rid of?
+Once you have a list of how your time is spent, the next question is, what will you get rid of?
 This is the hard part, but it is the sacrifice that’s required.

 Tracking your input: What doesn’t get measured gets dropped

 The final piece of the framework for building momentum is tracking your progress.
-When we think about achieving goals we are taught to have a specific outcome we are working towards.
+When we think about achieving goals, we are taught to have a specific outcome we are working towards.
 This is good advice.
-If we don’t know what specific outcome we are working towards we are likely to chase shiny objects.
+If we don’t know what specific outcome we are working towards, we will likely chase shiny objects.

 S.M.A.R.T is what they say.
 Specific, measurable, achievable, relevant, and time-sensitive.
 It’s a pretty good framework.
 But it’s only half the equation.